Aaron Tanaka (he/him)

 Martin Familia (he/him)

 Elena brings more than 20 years of working with grassroots organizations, her experience ranging from organizational development and public policy to fundraising, finances and developing grassroots boards.
-She is currently the executive director of Neighbor to Neighbor, a grassroots membership organization building power in working class communities of color across Massachusetts.
+She is the former executive director of Neighbor to Neighbor, a grassroots membership organization building power in working class communities of color across Massachusetts.
 Before joining Neighbor to Neighbor, Elena served as Executive Director of Centro Presente, a Boston-based immigrant rights organization.
 Her leadership transformed Centro Presente from a direct service organization to a stable member-led immigrant rights force.

 Elena holds a Master’s degree and a Ph.D. in Public Policy from the University of Massachusetts.
 She is the author and co-author of numerous articles and reports on a variety of topics related to organizational and community capacity building.